veermahajan/Veer-Mahajan-Education/README.md

 ### On this educational website, you can learn about many different things.
-I also have a YouTube channel with more videos, and I upload about once a week.
+I also have a YouTube channel with more videos, and I upload about once a week. <br>You can find my YouTube channel <a target="_blank" href="https://www.youtube.com/c/VeerMahajan">here</a>

 <!--
 **veermahajan/veermahajan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.